1994 Florida gubernatorial election: Aftermath

+Phonegate

-After the election, the controversial phone calls were labeled "phonegate."
-Bill Cotterell of the Tallahassee Democrat believed that the phone calls did not affect the result of the election: "I'm quite sure you know, at least half of them just hung up, never even listened to the message.
+After the election, the controversial phone calls were labeled "Phonegate."
+Bill Cotterell of the Tallahassee Democrat believed that the phone calls did not affect the result of the election, arguing, "I'm quite sure you know, at least half of them just hung up, never even listened to the message.
 And those who did probably said, well, that's ridiculous, the governor of Florida ... or the lieutenant governor of Florida can't repeal Social Security."
-Miami Herald writer Mark Silva also argued that phonegate did not impact the outcome of the election, saying that "[the] campaign was won before that happened.
+Miami Herald writer Mark Silva also argued that the phone calls did not impact the outcome of the election, saying, "[the] campaign was won before that happened.
 The idea that that somehow tipped the election was a canard, it wasn't true."
-In November 1995, Bush's campaign manager, J. M. "Mac" Stipanovich noted that "it's quite possible the Chiles campaign stole the election by fraud".
+In November 1995, Bush campaign manager Mac Stipanovich claimed, "[I]t's quite possible the Chiles campaign stole the election by fraud".
 Bush himself refused to speculate on the impact of the phone calls.

-Chiles testified under oath before a state legislative committee in December 1995, becoming the first modern governor of Florida to do so.
-He told the Senate Executive Business, Ethics, and Elections Committee that he had no knowledge of the "scare calls."
-After apologizing to any Floridians who may have been misled, the attempt to tie him to phonegate was reduced to a one-man operation led by then-State Senator Charlie Crist.
-Later, Chiles passed a law banning false attributions for get-out-the-vote phone calls.
-Chiles remained governor of Florida until suffering a fatal heart attack on December 12, 1998, less than a month before his second term expired.
+In December 1995, Chiles became the first modern Florida governor to testify under oath before a state legislative committee, the Senate Committee on Executive Business, Ethics, and Elections.
+Chiles testified that he had no knowledge of the calls and apologized to any Floridians who may have been misled.
+Eventually, the opposition to Chiles was reduced to state senator Charlie Crist.
+Later, the Republican legislature passed a law banning false attributions for get out the vote calls, which Chiles signed.
+Chiles remained governor until suffering a fatal heart attack on December 12, 1998, less than a month before his second term expired.

+Impact on Bush's presidential ambitions

-After his father lost re-election for President of the United States in 1992, Jeb planned on running for president in 2000 after serving for six years as Governor of Florida.
-However, because he lost this election, his brother George, who was elected Governor of Texas on the same night, instead ran for president in 2000.
-Jeb did run for governor again, however; he defeated Chiles' lieutenant governor Buddy MacKay in 1998 and easily won re-election in 2002.
-Bush eventually did run for President in 2016 but was defeated in the Republican Party primary by Donald Trump.
+Bush had originally planned on running for president of the United States in 2000.
+However, because he lost this election while his brother, George W. Bush, was elected governor of Texas on the same night, George ran for president in 2000.
+Although Jeb Bush was elected governor in 1998 and easily reelected in 2002, his only campaign for president resulted in his defeat in the 2016 primaries by Donald Trump.